czhu12/nft-blog/site/content/posts/how-do-i-use-mintables-to-create-new-nft-collections.md

 ---
-title: Mintables NFT Generator How to - How do I use Mintables to create new NFT collections
+title: Mintables NFT Generator How to - Use Mintables to create new NFT collections
 date: 2022-11-28T06:02:42.122Z
 description: How to create NFT collections using our state of arts NFT generator
 image: img/mintables_nft_generator.jpg